 - Accurate swimming pool water test kit

-Now that you have all the necessary chemicals and equipment for clearing a green swimming pool, you need to begin troubleshooting the pool water one step at a time until you end up with blue water.
+Now that you have all the necessary chemicals and equipment for clearing green, or yellow or black pool algae, you need to begin troubleshooting the pool water one step at a time until you end up with clear blue pool water.

 Large and visible debris should be dealt with first.
 Here, you will need to use a large leaf net instead of the hand skimmer.

 Note: A large leaf net will stir up the entire pool water and move debris that has settled beneath the pool.
 As a result, the pool water may look dirtier, but it will eventually settle down with time.